 The Final Verdict

 So, we have told you about the differences between antivirus and antimalware!
 As we have said, almost all antivirus tools out there can protect your computer from different kinds of malware along with the legacy viruses.
+We recommend Bitdefender, Kaspersky or Norton for top notch protection (Of course any one of them).
 Although it is always good to take an extra precaution in this bad world, you should try getting a combination of a good antivirus solution and an on-demand antimalware tool.

 For instance, you can have an antivirus that focuses virus protection and another antimalware for fighting off serious malware.
 However, you have to make sure that both the tools don’t interfere.
 With that in mind, you can get stable and trustworthy protection from various threats.